-Notes to Financial Statements Years Ended December 31, 2017 and 2016 Canadian Funds
+Notes to Financial Statements Years Ended December 31, 2018 and 2017 (expressed in Canadian Dollars)

 (f) Environmental

 The Company is subject to the laws and regulations relating to environmental matters in all jurisdictions in which it operates, including provisions relating to property reclamation, discharge of hazardous material and other matters.
 The Company may also be held liable should environmental problems be discovered that were caused by former owners and operators of its properties and properties in which it has previously had an interest.